Diamanten: History

 When Braathens SAFE was informed they had to leave their rented offices at Ruseløkkveien 26, the company decided to build a new head office near Oslo Airport, Fornebu.
 Diamanten was taken into use on 16 December 1985 and was officially opened in January 1986 by Minister of Transport and Communications Johan J. Jacobsen.
 The building was expanded in 1997.
 After Scandinavian Airlines System and Braathens merged to create SAS Braathens, Diamanten became the new company's headquarters.
 From 2007, when SAS Braathens was merged into SAS, it became SAS' head office in Norway.
 SAS rented the building for NOK 1,300 per square meter per month, giving a rental cost of NOK 17.4 million in 2009.
 After SAS decided to reduce its Norwegian administration from 300 to 100 people, it chose to move out of Diamanten from February 2010.

-On 24 February 2010, Norwegian Property announced that they had sold the building to Hbk Invest, which is 84% owned by Bjørn Kjos, the largest owner and CEO of Norwegian Air Shuttle.
+On 24 February 2010, Norwegian Property announced that they had sold the building to Hbk Invest, which is 84% owned by Bjørn Kjos, the former CEO of Norwegian Air Shuttle.
 The building cost NOK 175 million, giving a yield of 8%.
 At the same time, Norwegian Air Shuttle announced that they would move their head office from various offices at Fornebu to Diamanten.
 The rental agreement has a duration of ten years, with an option to extend for another five years and the right to purchase the building for the price paid by HKB Invest.